AgriWeedClim: New weed species under the influence of climate and land use changes in Central Europe.

 Summary

-Agriculture is affected by various factors, such as climate change, biological invasions, changing land use, and increasing intensification of land use.
-These factors also affect weed species.
-New weed species are coming to Central Europe, causing significant yield losses and control costs.
-The AgriWeedClim project will investigate the changes in weed flora in Central Europe.
-In addition, recommendations will be developed to minimize the spread and negative consequences of emerging weed species.
+Agriculture is influenced by various factors, such as climate change, biological invasions, changes in land use and increasing intensification of land use.
+These factors also have an impact on weed species.
+New weed species are arriving in Central Europe, causing considerable yield losses and control costs.
+The AgriWeedClim project is analysing the changes in the weed flora in Central Europe.
+In addition, recommendations are being developed to minimise the spread and negative consequences of newly emerging weed species.

 Project description

-The AgriWeedClim project investigates historical changes in the composition of weed communities in Central Europe caused by changes in land use, the introduction of alien species and climate change.
-Questions are answered about which weed species have declined, increased, or become newly established in the past.
-This will identify key factors that led to the changes in weed flora composition.
-From these results, the top 20 new and emerging weed species will be identified and the future distribution of these species will be predicted based on land use and climate change trends.
-The next step is to identify risk areas for new and emerging weed species.
-In addition, a set of measures to limit future spread will be provided and the impact of the most significant new and emerging weed species on agriculture will be described.
+The AgriWeedClim project analyses historical changes in the composition of weed communities in Central Europe caused by changes in land use, the introduction of alien species and climate change.
+Questions are answered as to which weed species have declined, increased or become newly established in the past.
+Key factors that led to the changes in the composition of the weed flora are thus identified.
+From these results, the most important new and emerging weed species will be identified and the future spread of these species will be predicted based on land use and climate change trends.
+In a next step, risk areas for new and emerging weed species will be identified.
+In addition, a package of measures to limit future spread is provided and the impact of new and emerging weed species on agriculture is described.

-A database (AgriWeedClim database) has been established, which currently contains more than 32,000 vegetation records from fields in Central Europe.
-In addition, various data (e.g. ecological indicator values, biogeographical status) on individual weed species were collected.
-Initial analyses of changes in weed flora show that weed species that have a preference for nutrient-rich sites are particularly prevalent.
-This analysis also confirmed that neophytes are an increasingly spreading group.
-The project also conducted an Austria-wide online survey of 181 farms to identify important emerging weed species.
-From this survey, it appears that farmers perceive a change in the weed flora on their farms.
-The majority of farms surveyed indicated that previously unknown weed species were present in the fields.
-Newly emerging weed species that need special attention are ragweed, aleppo millet, tiger grass, datura and knotweed species.
+A database (AgriWeedClim database) was set up, which currently contains more than 32,000 vegetation images of fields from Central Europe.
+In addition, various data (e.g. ecological indicator values, biogeographical status) on the individual weed species were collected.
+The analyses of the changes in the weed flora show that the weed flora in Central Europe has undergone significant changes over the last 90 years.
+The increase and decrease (species turnover) of weed species is very pronounced.
+In particular, weed species with a preference for nutrient-rich sites are becoming more common.
+This analysis also confirmed that neophytes are a group that is increasingly spreading.
+As part of the project, an Austria-wide online survey was also conducted among 181 farms.
+This survey showed that the farms were aware of a change in the weed flora on their farms.
+The majority of the farms surveyed stated that previously unknown weed species were appearing in their fields.
+15 new and emerging weed species (12 species and 3 genera) were identified.
+Species that require attention include ragweed, aleppo millet, tiger nutsedge, datura and knotweed species.
+Cultivation regions heavily affected by current climatic conditions are located in south-east Styria, the Weinviertel and Waldviertel regions and the Innviertel.
+Climate change will ensure that the potential distribution area for the majority of the weed species analysed will increase.

 Project details